saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#id">ID</a>!</td>
 <td>

-Digital content ID which url will belong to
+Digital content ID which URL will belong to.

 </td>
 </tr>